davidvuong/ddfa-rn-app/README.md

     react-native run-ios
     ```

-    **NOTE:** If `npm run ios` doesn't start up the simulator app, just open it yourself and then click on the DDFA app.
+    **NOTE:** If `npm run build:ios` does not start up the simulator app, open it yourself and click on the DDFA app.

 ## React Native Pain Points